se-edu/learningresources/contents/javascript/Javascript-promises.md

 We're often used to operations completing their work before proceeding with other operations in a sequential manner.
 These sorts of operations are *synchronous* (run one after another), and they're usually easy to understand and debug.
 However, take an HTTP request for example.
 It is an operation that takes a while to process, depending on your internet speed and where you are in the world.

-If such an operation was to be executed in a synchronous manner, your application would be slow because it has to wait for this request to be resolved by the server and it would not make for a particularly good user experience.
-Instead, we can make HTTP requests to operate *asynchronously* (many things run at one time) in order to improve the speed and user experience of your program.
+If such an operation was to be executed in a <tooltip content="code that runs one at a time" placement="top">*synchronous*</tooltip> manner, your application would be slow because it has to wait for this request to be resolved by the server and it would not make for a particularly good user experience.
+Instead, we can make HTTP requests to operate *asynchronously* in order to improve the speed and user experience of your program.
 Asynchronous operations do not wait for their work to be finished before proceeding on with other operations, which allow for them to continue processing in the background while other operations are executed.

 However, asynchronous operations can cause programming and debugging to be difficult, because you would need some sort of way to know when the operation has finished, or in the case of debugging, the point at which the operation is called.
 It can be especially confusing to trace the code since it may not run in the sequence that you would normally expect.

 To illustrate this problem in code, we'll use `setTimeout()`.
 This asynchronous function takes in 3 parameters, a callback, a time (in milliseconds) to wait before the callback is executed and lastly, additional parameters to pass to the *callback*.
 A callback is a function that is passed as a parameter to another function, and it will be executed after that function finishes. `setTimeout()` is asynchronous as the code below it will execute while the timer is counting down, as you will see in the following code snippet.

 You would probably expect `console.log(x)` to print `I have been updated` after 1 second has passed.
-Unfortunately, it prints `I have not been updated.` Give it a try in Google Chrome's developer console.
+Instead, it prints `I have not been updated.` Give it a try in Google Chrome's developer console.

 ```javascript
 var x = "I have not been updated";